-"Q. How about stock and farm implements?-A. It is planned that the Governement will also furnish you with the necessary stock and farm implements,
+"Q. How about stock and farm implements?-A. It is planned that the Governement will also furnish you with the necessary stock and farm implements, to be paid for by you in small payments spread over several years.

-"Q. Where will I get the money to make even these small payments?-A. You should be able to save the amount of the first payment out of your wages while working for the Government helping to build these settlements. balance you should be able to pay from the proceeds from the sale of your
+"Q. Where will I get the money to make even these small payments?--A. You should be able to save the amount of the first payment out of your wages while working for the Government helping to build these settlements.
+The balance you should be able to pay from the proceeds from the sale of your crops.